-The Sweet 16's first game ended with another classic shot Thursday, this one by Loyola-Chicago's Marques Townes, whose step-to-the-side three-pointer with 6.3 seconds left sealed a one-point win for the tournament's biggest remaining underdog.
+The Sweet 16 began with another classic shot, this one by Loyola-Chicago's Marques Townes, whose step-to-the-side three-pointer with six seconds left sealed a one-point win for the tournament's biggest underdog.

-That is, unless you consider that to be Kansas State coach Bruce Weber, whose team was picked to finish eighth in the Big 12, whose job performance is constantly debated online and who now finds himself in the Elite Eight, facing Loyola-Chicago for a trip to the 2018 men's basketball tournament's Final Four.
+That is, unless you consider that to be Kansas State coach Bruce Weber, whose team was picked to finish eighth in the Big 12, and whose job performance is constantly debated online, and who now finds himself in the Elite Eight, facing Loyola-Chicago for a trip to the Final Four.

 Winner: Michigan's Swag

 Jordan Poole's game-winner over the Houston Cougars last week is the shot of the tournament so far, and if the first half of Michigan's Sweet 16 game vs. Texas A&M was any indication, it injected the Wolverines with a tremendous amount of confidence.